KarlEilebrecht/audlang-spec/doc/AudienceDefinitionLanguageSpecification.md

 ### §1.5 Comments

-Audlang allows placing comments before, inside and after an expression.
+Audlang allows placing comments before, inside and after any expression.
 Every comment section or commented piece of an expression starts with `/*` and ends with `*/`.

 *Examples:*
  * ```